- Volunteer Centers

-In developing and supporting volunteer involvement IAVE believes that all sectors need to join together to create strong, visible and effective local and national volunteer centers as the primary leadership organizations for volunteering.
+In developing and supporting volunteer involvement IAVE believes that all sectors need to join together to create strong, visible and effective local and national/regional volunteer centers as the primary leadership organizations for volunteering.
 For IAVE, national volunteer centers are structures that, through their functions, sit at the core of building organizational capacity and creating systems to allow individuals to become and remain more engaged.

-By making national volunteer centers a focus of our work, IAVE is taking another significant step forward in creating an enabling environment for the development of a volunteering culture in countries and regions around the world.
+By making national/regional volunteer centers a focus of our work, IAVE is taking another significant step forward in creating an enabling environment for the development of a volunteering culture in countries and regions around the world.

 IAVE is committed to working in close partnership with national/regional volunteer centers to grow their capacity, increase their impact and build their visibility and recognized value.
 Click below to find out more about IAVE’s lines of work focusing on national/regional volunteer centers.